mtchd/connect4/readme.md

 # Connect 4

-This is a bot that runs connect 4 in Slack.
+This is a bot that runs Connect 4 in Slack.
 All input is entirely facilitated through messages!

 Here's an example of typical output: